Awaiting a Callback: What to Do Next

 Revisiting a Disturbing Account

-During a police interview, the child’s mother conveyed this disturbing account, and about a month later, the child reiterated the details during questioning at a children’s facility.
-The parents were allowed access to the employee’s hearing regarding their child; the father noted that the worker admitted to grabbing the child’s sweater but denied other allegations.
+The child’s mother gave this account during a police interview.
+About a month later, the child repeated the details during questioning at a children’s facility.
+The parents were permitted to be present at the employee’s hearing relating to their child.
+The father recalls that the worker admitted to grabbing the child’s sweater but denied the rest.

 Feeling Abandoned

-When reflecting on the decision to drop the case, the father succinctly states:
+When the father thinks about the decision to drop the case, he comes back to the same thought:

 “It’s as though there’s no one fighting for us.
 There’s no one fighting for our child.”

 “It’s shockingly inhumane and impersonal.
-It’s baffling that they can’t interact with these parents in a more human manner,” he adds, clearly hurt and frustrated.
+It’s baffling that they can’t interact with these parents in a more human manner,” he says.

-The father also notes that much of what they learned about the case came from media reports.
-They were left in the dark regarding the nature of the charges, not discovering until later that the man was suspected of two counts of rape.
+Much of what the family learned about the case came through media coverage rather than from officials.
+They did not find out until later that the man was suspected of two counts of rape.

 Vulnerable Moments in Care

-As a result, caretakers found themselves alone with children during critical, vulnerable moments, including trips to the restroom and rest periods.
-The father relates that the very employee now facing charges had been supervising children in isolation during such sensitive times.
+In that environment, caretakers were sometimes left alone with children during sensitive moments — trips to the restroom, rest periods.
+The very employee now facing charges was, he says, supervising children in isolation during exactly those times.